daijingwu/registration-authority/README.md

 # Typical Mistakes

-* truststore contains CA certificate used for signing EJBCA server certificate.
+* truststore must contain CA certificate used for signing EJBCA server certificate.
 * keystore must contain client certificate for EJBCA which is used to authenticate Webservice client.
 * EJBCA User (keystore) needs administrative rights at EJBCA.